francoisdevlin/config-expressions/examples/README.md

     $ ./pattern-getter.rb dev02.sample.db.url
     jdbc:oracle:thin:@dodcld.juniper.com:1521/ddebtomcatsvc

-This is a collection of tests that are run, to ensure that the rules are being interpolated properly.
-Each directory is one test suite.
-There are the following in each directory
+# Learning More

+There are collection of directories that include the actual source for this document,and they act as a test suite for the tool.
+Each directory will contain:

 * A config file, conf.jsonw
 * A set of expected keys, in passing-keys.csv
-* A human readable explaination of the test case, in README.md
+* A human readable explaination of the test case, in input.md

+You can play with these yourself, or add items to them.
+Run the `tests.sh` command to regenerate this documentation.